Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the Potentials: Introduction

 with a positive definite matrix $a^{ij}(x), i, j = 1,\dots, n$ for all $x\in \RRn$.

-We require that the potential $\Vm$ be classically complete on the Riemanian manifold $M = \RRn$ with the metric $g = (a^{ij})^{-1}$, i.e. the matrix inverse to the matrix $a^{ij}$.
+We require that the potential $\Vm$ be classically complete on the Riemannian manifold $M = \RRn$ with the metric $g = (a^{ij})^{-1}$, i.e. the matrix inverse to the matrix $a^{ij}$.

-The survey~\cite{Braverman_2002} extends the results of~\cite{Oleinik1993} and~\cite{Oleinik1994} to Schr{\"o}dinger-type operators (with a singular electric potential) acting on sections of Hermitian vector bundles over manifolds.
-The paper~\cite{Braverman_2002} contains an extensive bibliography and a good overview (see appendix D there) of the subject of essential self-adjointness of Schr\"odinger operators on $\RRn$ and manifolds.
+The survey in~\cite{Braverman_2002} extends the results of~\cite{Oleinik1993} and~\cite{Oleinik1994} to Schr{\"o}dinger-type operators (with a singular electric potential) that act on sections of Hermitian vector bundles over manifolds.
+The paper~\cite{Braverman_2002} contains an extensive bibliography and a good overview (see appendix D) of the subject of the essential self-adjointness of the Schr\"odinger operators on $\RRn$ and manifolds.
 For more recent works on this topic, see~\cite{Bruse2004, GRUMMT2012480, Gneysu2015HeatKI, Mila2023, NENCIU2008, NENCIU20172619, Prandi2016QuantumCO}.

-In the present paper, the condition of classical completeness of $V$ has a few important properties: \begin{itemize} \item It does not take into account any dimensionality of $M$; \item We require $M$ to be complete in the metric~\eqref{eqn:metric}, and we do not require $M$ to be complete in the original Riemannian metric.
-Examples of black holes later in this paper possess this property of having a finite regular distance from any points on $M$ and an infinite distance w.r.t.~the metric~\eqref{eqn:metric}; \item Growth of the potential at infinity and structure of curves going out to infinity go hand in hand in determining classical completeness of $V$ at infinity.
-As it was shown in~\cite{Rof70} in the last example for a confined domain in $\mathbb{R}^{2}$, the potential exponentially increased at infinity, and, at the same time, the metric was still complete. \end{itemize}